The Ordinary is far from ordinary.

 The origin story

 In August 2016, Toronto-based beauty company Deciem launched The Ordinary, a line of 27 products sold only online.
-Deciem’s co-founder and CEO, Brandon Truaxe, is all about transparency, and he had a question: if there are just a couple of potent ingredients that are proven to be beneficial to skin, and these ingredients are cheap to produce, if we ditch the marketing and advertising and buzzwords, why can’t we sell them directly to customers at better prices?
+Deciem’s co-founder (and unofficial face of the brand) Brandon Truaxe, was all about transparency, and he had a question: if there are just a couple of potent ingredients that are proven to be beneficial to skin, and these ingredients are cheap to produce, if we ditch the marketing and advertising and buzzwords, why can’t we sell them directly to customers at better prices?

 Why not, indeed?
 Within two weeks of launching, the brand sold 43,000 units of product.